lydialawli/seakoala.io/docs/aboutLy.md

 Lydia or Ly, same same.

-Born in Catalunya, Spain with Cantonese roots.
+Born in Catalunya with Cantonese roots.
 Based in Berlin since 2020.

 Finalized a Bachelor's degree in 2D-3D Animation Production but eventually shifted to the startup tech world.